(boe SUE ti nib)

 • Hemorrhage: Bleeding events (eg, GI, ophthalmic, pericardial, cerebral, vaginal) have been reported; monitor closely, particularly in patients at risk for bleeding episodes (eg, patients with decreased platelets or coagulation disorders).

-• Hepatic impairment: Bosutinib exposure is increased in patients with hepatic impairment; dose reduction is recommended (Canadian labeling contraindicates use in patients with hepatic impairment at baseline).
+• Hepatic impairment: Bosutinib exposure is increased in patients with hepatic impairment; dose reduction is recommended.
 Hepatotoxicity has been reported during treatment; dose reductions may be necessary.
 Monitor liver function.
 ALT and AST elevations may occur, usually with an onset in the first 3 months of treatment (median onset was ~30 to 33 days; median duration was 21 days).
 One case of drug-induced liver injury has been reported; full recovery occurred after discontinuation.

 • Hypersensitivity: Hypersensitivity reactions have been reported, including anaphylaxis and anaphylactic shock (rare).

 • Renal impairment: Bosutinib exposure is increased in patients with moderate or severe renal impairment.
 Declines in glomerular filtration rates throughout bosutinib treatment have been observed in clinical studies; monitor renal function at baseline and during therapy, particularly in patients with preexisting impairment or other risk factors for renal dysfunction.
 Consider dosage adjustment in patients with renal dysfunction at baseline or with treatment emergent impairment.